thiagozs/go-wslogger/README.md

-# go-wslogger - wrapper slog
+# go-logger - wrapper slog

 `wslogger` is a versatile logging package for Go, providing an easy-to-use interface for structured logging with support for different output formats and log levels.
 It is built on top of the `slog` package and offers additional features like buffered logging and group-based logging.